drawwithcode/2018-group-work-group-09/README.md

 This kind of visualition was similar to the scientific version but it didn't follow the style of the rest of the sketch, so we decided to find a new way to display the Dark Matter.

 S: We ran a search on CodePen to find other 3D Perlin Noise uses.
-We found a <a href="https://codepen.io/DonKarlssonSan/pen/aLRLvO">skecth</a> in JavaScript and we liked the elements fluidity so we decided to use a noise library originally made by Stefan Gustavson and modified by Seph Gentle, who converted it to JavaScript, and then further modified by Johan Karlsson.
+We found a <a href="https://codepen.io/DonKarlssonSan/pen/aLRLvO">skecth</a> in JavaScript and we liked the elements fluidity so we decided to use a noise library called jbwaad.js originally made by Stefan Gustavson and modified by Seph Gentle, who converted it to JavaScript, and then further modified by Johan Karlsson.
 <p align="center"> <img src="images/flowfield.gif"></p>
 <p align="center">
     <em >The Johan Karlsson's sketch.</em>